cypress-io/cypress-documentation/content/guides/tooling/typescript-support.md

 ### Clashing types with Jest

-If you are using both Jest and Cypress in the same project, the TypeScript types registered globally by the two test applications can clash.
+If you are using both Jest and Cypress in the same project, the TypeScript types registered globally by the two test runners can clash.
 For example, both Jest and Cypress provide the clashing types for the `describe` and `it` functions.
 Both Jest and Expect (bundled inside Cypress) provide the clashing types for the `expect` assertion, etc. There are two solutions to disentangle the types:

 1. Configure a separate `tsconfig.json` for E2E tests.
 See our example [cypress-io/cypress-and-jest-typescript-example](https://github.com/cypress-io/cypress-and-jest-typescript-example)